ocaml/dune/doc/quick-start.rst

     C.Flags.write_sexp "c_library_flags.sexp" conf.libs)

-Using a custom code generator
+Using a Custom Code Generator
 =============================

 To generate a file ``foo.ml`` using a program from another directory: